BranchMetrics/branch-deep-linking-public-api/README.md

 A public API to tie into for fancy integrations.
 All endpoints are appended to **https://api.branch.io**

+## Migration note: we've deprecated the use of app_id in APIs (except for the /v1/app related ones), and replaced that with the new branch_key.
+In certain APIs where user_id was required, please replace that with the new branch_secret.

 ### Creating a Deep Linking URL

 For more details on how to create links, see the [Branch link creation guide](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/url-creation-guide.md)